 Our focus is on providing useful, practical, helpful, actionable information.
 It helps if you know what you’re talking about!
 Educate, teach and show people how to improve their shaving and grooming.
 But we are also interested in “human interest” stories as they relate to shaving (being taught to shave by your father, teaching your son to shave, first shave at a barber, etc.).

-Bear in mind that most of Sharpologist’s readers are men who are beginner to intermediate-level wet shavers eager for authoritative information on men’s shaving and grooming.
+Bear in mind that most of Sharpologist’s readers are men who are wet shavers eager for authoritative information on men’s shaving and grooming.
 They are looking for more than just the basics!

-Sharpologist readers are more interested in “classic,” “old school,” or “nostalgic” material over “modern,” “edgy,” for “futuristic” material.
+Sharpologist readers are more interested in “classic,” “old school,” or “nostalgic” material over “modern,” “edgy,” or “futuristic” material.

 Remember, most Sharpologist readers are men, primarily in the US.